Thorpe Hall School

-Thorpe Hall School is a non-selective, coeducational independent school in Southend-on-Sea, Essex, England.
+Thorpe Hall School is a coeducational independent school in Southend-on-Sea, Essex, England.
 The school is a member of the Independent Schools Council.
 The school admits students from age 2–16.
 The curriculum broadly follows the National Curriculum for England.
 The school also offers means tested bursaries.

 Facilities

 Facilities include a nursery with outdoor learning area, a wilderness area, three purpose built classroom blocks, a Design and Technology workshop, an Art Studio, a Food and Textiles Studio, a fully-equipped Theatre seating 250 people, 11 acres of land including a 7-acre sports field.